zafriii/MovieBuzz-movie-website/README.md

 Check the live site - https://movieebuzz.netlify.app

-- A movie website using API, search filter provides the poster of movies based on searched name, clicking on the poster show some info of that movie
+- A movie website using API, search filter provides the poster of movies based on searched name, clicking on the poster show some info of that movie.